Luke Evans (politician)

-Luke Morgan Evans (born 10 January 1983) is a British Conservative Party politician serving as the member of Parliament (MP) for Bosworth in Leicestershire since 2019.
-He is also a general practitioner (GP) and ex-cloob member.
+Luke Evans (born 10 January 1983) is a British Conservative Party politician and former general practitioner who has served as the Member of Parliament (MP) for Hinckley and Bosworth, previously Bosworth, since 2019.

 Early life and medical career

-Evans was born and brought up in Dorset; his father is a GP, and his mother was a nurse and then a school nurse.
+Luke Evans was born on 10 January 1983 and brought up in Dorset; his father is a GP, and his mother was a nurse and then a school nurse.
 Evans began studying at the University of Birmingham Medical School in 2002, and qualified as a doctor in 2007.
-Evans worked in hospitals across the Midlands whilst he was a junior doctor.
-Evans describes his training as a junior doctor as "one of the most difficult, yet proudest, periods of [his] career", describing how the "profound difference you can make to a patient's life" is a "real privilege".
+Evans worked in hospitals across the Midlands whilst he was a junior doctor and described his training as "one of the most difficult, yet proudest, periods of [his] career", saying the "profound difference you can make to a patient's life" is a "real privilege".

 In 2009, Evans returned to the University of Birmingham to teach anatomy, and began training to become a GP.

 Evans qualified as a GP in 2013, and worked as a GP full-time until he was elected in December 2019.

-Political career
+Parliamentary career

-Evans stood as a Conservative candidate in Birmingham Edgbaston at the 2015 general election, and came second to the sitting Labour MP, Gisela Stuart.
+Evans stood as the Conservative candidate in Birmingham Edgbaston at the 2015 general election, coming second with 38.3% of the vote behind the incumbent Labour MP Gisela Stuart.

 He supported the UK leaving the EU in the 2016 UK EU membership referendum.

-In September 2019, Evans was selected for the Bosworth constituency.
-He was elected to the seat at the 2019 general election, succeeding the retiring Conservative MP David Tredinnick.
-Prior to the election, Bosworth was listed as the 51st safest Conservative seat.
+In September 2019, Evans was selected as the Conservative candidate for Bosworth.
+At the 2019 general election, Evans was elected to Parliament as MP for Bosworth with 63.9% of the vote and a majority of 26,278.

 Since February 2020, Evans has gained a following on TikTok showing his day-to-day activities as a Member of Parliament and provides explanations on various political processes.
-One of Evans' most popular videos on the platform, which has been watched nearly 2,000,000 times, was his reading of a poem by Joanne Boyle in honour of Her late Majesty Queen Elizabeth II following her death in September 2022.

 Evans served as a member of the Health and Social Care Select Committee between March 2020 and December 2022.

-In December 2020, Evans was awarded the joint Overall Newcomer award at the Patchwork Foundation's MP of the Year Awards.
+In September 2020, Evans introduced a Private Member's Bill under the Ten Minute Rule, entitled the Digitally Altered Body Images Bill.
+If enacted into law, the bill would require advertisers to label images which have been digitally altered.

 In February 2021, Evans suggested that mental health practitioners should be stationed at coronavirus vaccine centres.